Wednesday of Holy Week

 The Office of Tenebræ

 Join us on Wednesday of Holy Week as we observe the Office of Tenebræ.
-The name Tenebræ (the Latin word for "shadows")
+The name Tenebræ (the Latin word for darkness or shadows)

-was originally given to the ancient monastic services of matins (celebrated after midnight) and lauds (celebrated at dawn) of the last three days of Holy Week.
-By the late
+has traditionally been given to the ancient monastic night and early morning services (Matins and Lauds) of the last three days of Holy Week,

-in which each verse is introduced by a letter of the Hebrew alphabet, and the gradual extinguishing of candles
+each verse is introduced by a letter of the Hebrew alphabet, the most conspicuous feature of the service is the gradual extinguishing of candles

 and other lights in the church to signify the darkness that overshadowed the earth at Christ’s crucifixion.
 The loud noise, or strepitus, at the